 Staying in the clinic, away from their normal home, can be very stressful for cats.
 We do as much as we can to make cats comfortable and stress-free.

 Our cat patients are hospitalised in a separate, calm, quiet ward away from the dogs as part of our Cat Friendly Clinic accreditation.
 We have ‘deluxe’ size cat kennels for our feline patients who have to stay more than a day with us.
 This ensures they are as comfortable as possible while they receive the treatment they need.

-All of our team love our feline friends and are happy to help you, but we also have a specially designated Cat Advocate, Shelley, who is leading our feline care team:
+All of our team love our feline friends and are happy to help you, but we also have a specially designated Cat Advocate, Katie, who is leading our feline care team:

-Shelley has been working at Macqueens since 2016 and is currently studying for her Feline Nursing diploma.
+Shelley has been working at Macqueens since 2016 and is currently studying Advanced Feline Behaviour for Veterinary Professionals.

 Shelley has three cats at home and a particular interest in complex feline clinical cases.

 “I have always had a keen interest in feline nursing and believe they have very specific needs within the Veterinary Practice.
-Being awarded with the Gold award is a huge achievement and is a great indication of how we as a team provide our feline patients with the facilities and care they deserve and make their stay with us as stress free as possible.”
+Being awarded the Gold award is a huge achievement and is a great indication of how we as a team provide our feline patients with the facilities and care they deserve and make their stay with us as stress-free as possible.”

 Gemma, Feline Nurse

 Gemma has been working at Macqueens since 2008.
-She was awarded her Feline Nursing certificate in 2012 and is currently studying for her Feline Nursing diploma.
+She was awarded her Feline Nursing certificate in 2012 and gained her ISFM Diploma in Feline Nursing in February 2019.

 “I am thrilled that we have received the gold award as it proves the high standard of care we give to our feline friends.”